-This blended online degree program, introduced at Palmer Seminary in the 2011-2012 academic year, is based on the Openseminary $^{\text{TM}}$ model for graduate theological education.
-The Online MTS in Ministry in Context teaches how to do theology in ministry.
+This blended online degree program, introduced at Palmer Seminary in the 2011 - 2012 academic year, is based on the OpenseminaryTM model for graduate theological education.
+The Online M.P.T. in Ministry in Context teaches how to do theology in ministry.
 The practical theological approach taught in this program begins by listening to the "emerging questions" that come from doing ministry in context.
 The six practices of church ministry are studied individually.
 The subjects in this program are Doing Theology in Context, Leading and Building Community, Communicating the Gospel, Leading People in the Presence of God, Missional Service, and Spiritual Formation.
 Students learn how to do theology from experienced ministers, attend online lectures, and read selected works in all the theological disciplines anywhere, anytime and on any device.

-Students must complete six modules in order to earn the M.T.S. degree in the OpenseminaryTM program.
+Students must complete six modules in order to earn the M.P.T. degree in the Openseminary[TM] program.
 Each module consists of a total of 21 weeks of coursework consisting of online readings, assignments, discussions, and a final summative project.
-The modules may also have a week-long on-ground engagement.
+The modules may also have a 3-day on-ground engagement.
 For administrative purposes, each module is divided into three phases, even though the module is a seamless whole: the prologue (part A), the on-ground engagement (part B); and the final project phase (part C).
 Two modules are offered each academic year.

-PROGRAM REQUIREMENTS FOR OPENSEMINARY M.T.S.
+PROGRAM REQUIREMENTS FOR OPENSEMINARY M.P.T.

-CHHM 570A/B/C Diakonia: Missional Service 9
+CHHM 570A/B/C Diakonia: Missional Service

-INTG 570A/B/C Koinonia: Leading and Building Community.
-9
+INTG 570A/B/C Koinonia: Leading and Building Community6

-PRMN 570A/B/C Kerygma: Communicating the Gospel 9
+PRMN 570A/B/C Kerygma: Communicating the Gospel

 PRMN 571A/B/C Leitourgia: Leading People in

-the Presence of God 9
+the Presence of God

-SFRM 570A/B/C Paideia: Spiritual Formation 9
+SFRM 570A/B/C Paideia: Spiritual Formation

-THLE 570A/B/C Theologia: Doing Theology in Context 9
+THLE 570A/B/C Theologia: Doing Theology in Context

-To be recommended for the Master of Theological Studies degree in $Openseminary^{TM}$, a candidate must:
+To be recommended for the Master of Practical Theology degree in Openseminary[TM], a candidate must: